 Today we’re sharing rainbow stacking cups, possibly one of the simplest learning activities that we’ve put together.
 These DIY stacking cups are a wonderful way for teaching rainbow order, and so much fun to play with over and over again.
 Kids can benefit from the motor planning benefits of this activity too, working on gross motor skills and fine motor skills.

 Learning Rainbow Order

 These rainbow stacking cups are really so easy to put together.
 I used

 Tape the cardstock onto the rims of the cups.
 The activity is set for learning and play!

 We had SO much fun with these rainbow cups!
 We stacked them up in random and rainbow orders.
-As we stacked, we siad the colors of the rainbow.
+As we stacked, we said the colors of the rainbow.
 Little Guy (age 5) considers himself an expert in knowing the colors of the rainbow in correct order and was sure to correct Little Sister (age 3) in the accurate stacking of the rainbow.

 We used the cups to build towers and buildings over and over again.

 These cups make a great collection cup for a rainbow scavenger hunt.
 Go around the house looking for matching colored items to fill the cups.
 We found crayons, ribbons, scrap paper, toys, Legos…This is a fun way to work on color identification with preschoolers.

 These rainbow stacking cups were a DIY hit in our house!

 Frogs and Snails and Puppy Dog Tails: Rainbow Cereal Craft